Neuroscience

 Course 1: NEURO 501 – Introduction to Neurobiology

-Offered AUT, 3.0 credits, Weeks 1-10.
-Course not currently being offered
+Offered AUT, 3.0 credits, weeks 1-10.
+Will be offered in AUT 2025.

 Course 2: NEURO 504 – Biophysics of Nerve, Muscle, and Synapse

 Introduces biophysical properties of nerve and muscle cells.
 Topics include intrinsic electrical properties of neurons, ion channels, receptor signaling, calcium signaling, contraction of muscles, and synaptic function.
+Offered jointly with P BIO 504.

-Offered AUT, 3.0 credits, Weeks 1-10.
-Course not currently being offered
+Offered AUT, 3.0 credits, weeks 1-10.
+Will be offered in AUT 2025.

 OR

 Discusses recent primary literature on the molecular mechanisms underlying structural and functional changes of dendritic spines and synapses in the mammalian brain as result of synaptic activity and experience.
+Offered jointly with P BIO 548.

-Offered SPR, 2.0 credits, Weeks 1-5, even years.
-Will be offered in SPR 2026
+Offered SPR, 2.0 credits, weeks 1-5, even years.
+Will be offered in SPR 2026.

 Elective Courses

-Course 2: BIOEN 563 – Optogenetics
+Course 1: BIOEN 563 – Optogenetics

 Overview of optogenetics, which utilizes light-activated ion channels and fluorescent proteins to control and monitor neuronal activity through remote light stimulation in intact brain tissue.
 Includes (1) molecular basis, (2) tools and instrumentation, (3) experimental design, and (4) application range of optogenetic approaches.
 Builds a robust foundation for designing contemporary optogenetic experiments.

-Offered WIN, 3.0 credits, Weeks 1-10.
-Will be offered in WIN 2025
+Offered WIN, 3.0 credits, weeks 1-10.
+Will be offered in WIN 2026.

-Course 3: NEURO 503 – Cognitive And Integrative Neurobiology
+Course 4: NEURO 503 – Cognitive And Integrative Neurobiology

 Discussion of higher neural processes like learning, memory, and decision making.
 Lecture and discussion of original literature, exercises in data analysis and quantitative reasoning.
-Note: Must email instructor for permission.

-Course 4: NEURO 511 – Seminar in Advanced Neurobiology
+Course 5: NEURO 511 – Seminar in Advanced Neurobiology

 Weekly faculty lectures, student presentations, and discussions of past and current scientific literature in neurobiology and behavior.

-Course 5: PHCOL 531 – Genetic Analysis of Signaling Systems
+Course 7: PHCOL 531 – Genetic Analysis of Signaling Systems

 Introduction to classic model organisms including plants, yeast, slime mold, flies, worms, fish, mice, and humans and a discussion of their use in current signal transduction research.
 A major focus will also be on developing a research grant proposal culminating in a mock study section in which student proposals are evaluated by their peers.
-Prerequisite(s): Permission of instructor.

-Offered SPR, 3.0 credits, Weeks 1-10, odd years.
-Will be offered in SPR 2025
+Offered SPR, 3.0 credits, weeks 1-10, odd years.
+Likely to be offered in SPR 2027.

-Offered WIN, 2.0 credits, Weeks 1-10, odd years.
-Will be offered in WIN 2025
+Offered AUT and WIN, 1.0 credits, weeks 1-10.
+Will be offered in WIN 2026.

 This path is most suited for trainees interested in disease-focused neuroscience training.